Manipulate Report Controls

 The pasted controls are repositioned by an offset of 10 units on both axes if another control already occupies the target position.

-Reuse Report Controls
+Reusing Report Controls

 You can add selected controls to the Report Gallery and reuse them later in other reports.